danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part2.md

 which means that something is wrong with your indenting.
 In this case you have indented to a level that does not exist in the code structure.
 Such errors are extremely common and can be quite annoying, since they may come either from improper indentation, mixing spaces with TABs or both.
 On the bright side, this focus on proper indenting enforces a visual clarity with Python scripts that is often missing in other languages.

-Moving on, if a conditional test does not pass and the first block of code is passed over, it can be caught by an 'else' statment:
+Moving on, if a conditional test does not pass and the first block of code is passed over, it can be caught by an 'else' statement:

 ```python
 b = True